-54. A summary of the evaluation including the purpose of evaluation, evaluation questions, a description of methods and approach, conclusions, and recommendations will be made publically available with exceptions where protection of proprietary material is required.
-Results from the report should be shared with stakeholders and other partners within six months of project completion and made publicly available in an accessible form.
+47. A summary of the evaluation including the purpose of evaluation, evaluation questions, a description of methods and approach, conclusions, and recommendations will be made publicly available with exceptions where protection of proprietary material is required.
+Results from the report should be shared with stakeholders and other partners and posted on the CI-GEF website within six months of project completion and made publicly available in an accessible form.